evergreen-ci/evergreen/docs/02-Configure-a-Project/03-Project-and-Distro-Settings.md

 Options:

--   Interval: Evergreen will create a version and run the specified tasks every X hours, with X being specified by this field.
-The first run will happen immediately after the settings are saved
+- Interval: (Interval or cron required) Evergreen will create a version and run the specified tasks every X hours, with X being specified by this field.
+The first run will happen immediately after the settings are saved.
+- Cron: (Interval or cron required) Evergreen will create a version on the specified cron schedule.
 - Config File: The .yml file that defines tasks to run.
 This can be the same one that defines tasks for commits in the project, or a different one.
 - Patch Alias: Optional, you can specify an already-defined patch alias here to limit the tasks or variants that are run.
 - Message: Optional, this will be saved as the description of the version that ends up being created when the tasks are run.

 Periodic builds can be viewed on the project waterfall page, and can be filtered on on Spruce.
 You can also find out about the results of